All Episodes

 I spoke with him.

-We are releasing that video uh in a bit, but as you can see, this g they're kind of minimizing his position.
+But as you can see, they're kind of minimizing his position.

 He's the principal counsel for PBS.

-That's not a quote mid level staff attorney.
+That's not a, quote, mid-level staff attorney.

 They should be thanking us for exposing this.

-We go for all the Republican voters and Homeland Security will take their children away and will put them in re-education camps, enlightenment camps.
+We'll take their children away and we'll put them in re-education camps, enlightenment camps.

 They're nice.